theolivenbaum/resin/README.md

 	title:rambo

-Issuing such a statement will yield all documents with the word `rambo` in it's title sorted by relevance.
+Issuing such a statement will yield all documents with the word `rambo` somwhere in the title, sorted by relevance.

 A query string may contain groups of `key:value` pairs.
 Each such pair is a query term: